-- A Writ Petition was filed by Navtej Singh Johar and 4 other members from the LGBTQ community for scrapping Section 377 IPC in so far as it criminalised consensual sex between homosexual individuals.
+- A Writ Petition was filed by Navtej Singh Johar and 4 other members of the LGBTQ community for scrapping Section 377 IPC in so far as it criminalised consensual sex between homosexual individuals.

-1. Whether Section 377 of the Indian penal code violates right to autonomy and dignity under Article 21 by penalizing personal consensual acts between same-sex individuals?
+1. Whether Section 377 of the Indian penal code violates the right to autonomy and dignity under Article 21 by penalizing personal consensual acts between same-sex individuals?

 3. Whether Section 377 of the Indian penal code violates Article 19(1)(a) by criminalizing the gender and sexual expression of persons belonging to the LGBTQ community?

 4. Whether Section 377 of the Indian penal code contradicts to the judgement given in the case of Suresh Kumar Kaushal & Anr.
 Vs. Naz Foundation & Ors?

 The key arguments placed by the petitioners are,

-- Sexual autonomy and right to choose a partner of one’s choice is inherent under Article 21 of the Indian Constitution
+- Sexual autonomy and the right to choose a partner of one’s choice is inherent under Article 21 of the Indian Constitution

 - They argued that Section 377 violates the ability of the LGBTQ community to express themselves openly under Article 19(1)(a)of the Indian Constitution.

 The key arguments placed by the respondents are,

 - Individuals indulging in homosexual activities are more likely to contract HIV, increasing the percentage of AIDS victims in the country.

 - Only the sexual acts which result in reproduction would constitute the order of nature, and the homosexual relationship is against the order of nature.